Emergency Management - RACES

 The importance of RACES operations cannot be stressed enough.
 The Amateur Radio Regulations, Part 97, Subpart F, were created by the FCC to describe RACES operations in detail.
 Although no longer issued (but still valid and renewable), special licenses were issued in the past by the FCC to government agencies for RACES operations.

 RACES provides a pool of emergency communications personnel that can be called on in time of need.
 RACES groups across the country prepare themselves for the inevitable day when they will be called upon.
 When a local, county, or state government agency activates its RACES group, that group will use its resources to meet whatever need that agency has.

 Traditional RACES operations involve emergency message handling on Amateur Radio Service frequencies.
 These operations typically involve messages between critical locations such as hospitals, emergency services, emergency shelters, and any other locations where communication is needed.
 These communications are handled in any mode available, with 2 meters FM being the most prevalent.

 Other tasks that RACES personnel are involved with may not involve amateur-radio communications.
 For example, RACES communicators may become involved in public-safety or other government communications, Emergency Operations Center (EOC) staffing, and emergency equipment repair.

 Whatever need arises, trained RACES personnel are ready and prepared to help.
 RACES groups develop and maintain their communications ability by training throughout the year with special exercises and public-service events.
-When that fateful day occurs, RACES will be there to meet the challenge.To join RACES, contact your local, county, or state RACES Radio Officer or RACES Coordinator.
-[Last Update - Friday, 26-Apr-2013 08:21:43 MDT]
+When that fateful day occurs, RACES will be there to meet the challenge.To apply for State of Utah RACES membership, the application form is here.
+[Last Update - Tuesday, 16-Dec-2014 08:10:02 MST]